This blog post was updated on June 24, 2022.

-Memphis has long established notoriety for its barbecued pork, usually of the rib and shoulder variety.
+Memphis: Central BBQMemphis has long since established notoriety for its barbecued pork, usually of the rib and shoulder variety.
 Central BBQ in Midtown Memphis is consistently ranked as one of the best in town.
-Meats are rubbed with a secret combination of dry spices and then marinated for 24 hours to lend mouth-watering barbecue.
+Meats are rubbed with a secret combination of dry spices and then marinated for 24 hours to lend mouth-watering barbecue grub.

-Located in Decatur, Alabama, we round out our road trip with a stop at Big Bob Gibson Bar-B-Q. With foundations in 1925, this barbecue joint has kept the tradition all in the family across 4 generations.
-In true Alabama barbecue fashion, Big Bob Gibson Bar-B-Q hasn’t just mastered the famous Alabama style white sauce.
-It was invented here.
-The sauce features a peppery, vinegar and mayo taste that complements the barbecue.
+Alabama: Big Bob Gibson Bar-B-QWant to sample quintessential Southern BBQ?
+Head on down to Decatur, Alabama, and stop by Big Bob Gibson Bar-B-Q. This barbecue destination has kept the tradition all in the family across four generations since its opening in 1925.
+In true Alabama barbecue fashion, Big Bob Gibson Bar-B-Q hasn’t just mastered the famous Alabama-style white sauce.
+These folks invented it.
+The sauce features a peppery, vinegar, and mayo taste that complements the barbecue very nicely.